Raghim01/Lixium-TestTask/README.md

 docker-compose start
 ```

-Now, when the container is app, you have to add a new connection in DB, using the configurations from <ins>docker-compose</ins> file:
+Now, when the container is up, you have to add a new connection in DB, using the configurations from <ins>docker-compose</ins> file:
 - port: 3307
 - password: root